|

 The thing is, if the author already knows the ending is rushed and Josiah needs a stronger character arc, what is this manuscript doing in my inbox?
 The author should address what they know are the problems.

-I come in – or at least I should come in – once the author has done all he or she knows how to do to polish the story.
+I come in – or at least I should come in – once the author has done all they know how to do to polish the story.
 I’m the second pair of eyes that helps them see what they can’t.
 They don’t need me to see what they already see.

 Most writers, including me, have day jobs and family obligations, and sometimes these get in the way of our ability to do the work in a timely fashion.
 But even for writers who adhere to a strict schedule, any particular project may or may not cooperate.